How to DIY a stock tank swimming pool with pool liner

 - What pump should you buy?
 Do you want a cheaper one where you continuously have to buy and change the filters or do you want a more pricey sand filter pump where you don’t need to buy any filters?
 We ended up with the 10-inch Intex Krystal Clear Sand Filter Pump.

 - Figuring out the right hose connections since some of the older tutorials have parts that aren’t available anymore.
 This was the biggest pain in the you-know-what for me but I think what I bought is working well so far.

 - Intex Krystal Clear Sand Filter Pump for Above Ground Pools, 10-inch

 - waterproof caulk

-- 8-foot pool liner (you could also add one of these 59″ round decorative faux mosaic pool mats to the bottom of your stock tank swimming pool over the liner for an added fun touch)
+- 8-foot round pool liner (or possibly HERE and you could also add one of these 59″ round decorative faux mosaic pool mats to the bottom of your stock tank over the liner for an added fun touch)

 - metal spring clamps